fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 I have now fitted the unit with an MCP2515 to connect it to CBUS.
 That will make it a different code.

 This code is being developed for the Leamington and Warwick Model Railway Club project, though I will use different hardware for that.

+## Edits to tidy up warnings.

+I have done some edits here which need to be done in the other versions of this code.